 One of the co-chairs of the organization, Halil Mutlu, is a cousin of Erdoğan and is known for organizing pro-Erdoğan demonstrations in the US.
 He is a licensed physician in the US and was previously head of the Turken Foundation, another group with close ties to the Turkish government.

-TASC co-chair Halil Mutlu is seen at a pro-Erdogan demonstration in front of the Turkish ambassador’s residence in Washington, D.C., in May 2017 that turned violent after some of the protestors and Erdoğan’s bodyguards attacked the protestors.
+TASC co-chair Halil Mutlu is seen at a pro-Erdogan demonstration in front of the Turkish ambassador’s residence in Washington, D.C., in May 2017 that turned violent after Erdoğan’s bodyguards and some of his supporters attacked anti-Erdoğan protestors.
 Next to Mutlu is Sinan Narin, a demonstrator who was later convicted by a US court for attacking anti-Erdoğan protestors.

 Turkish Foreign Minister Mevlüt Çavuşoğlu visits Sinan Narin in prison.